UWRealityLab/vrcapstone19sp-team2/docs/README.md

     - made the fuse box cover to be openable.
   - Worked on the positions of the shutters and improved the sensibility of the buttons that control the shutters.
   - Decorated the main scene with more items.

+- Qian Yan
+  - For this week, I finished the plan from last week - the oven puzzle.
+The key hidden inside the ice cube will be revealed once heated inside the oven.
+  - On top of that, I implemented a new secrete-door-open mechanism - the musicbox in the scene and the animation along with it.
+    - The musicbox will play once the key is inserted into the keyhole and the handle is turned.
+At the same time, the door will open & close when the tune finishes.
+    - To incorperate this, another secrete open-key is also added to the inside of the secrete the room.
+Player can open the door again from inside by pushing one of the bricks on the wall.
+  - Link the Jiwen's fuse box piece to the lightings in the room: this includes the lights and the emissive materials; so they are turned off properly.
+    - A flashlight is also added to the scene and tuned to stay in the hand in a reasonable way.
+  - Heavy work on the game scene:
+    - rework on room's lighting:
+      - a new baked lightmap switcher script is included so the baked lightmap gets switched between our light-on lightmap to light-off one with the fuse box to make the scene completely dark.
+      - adjust the room's lighting settings to have better lighting at day time.
+    - props like corpse, blood are added to the secrete room.
+    - props added into the kitchen area.
+  - Help to get the game ready for demo
+    - adjust the scene
+    - tune the breakable window part with Yifan

 Plans for next week:
 - TAs' suggestions from Thursday demo: